evolutiatechion/evolutiatechion/README.md

 ---

-## Basic AI Decision Making using Neuro-Fuzzy to auto-caculation wheights in vectors in B-Tree (0 to Limit)
+## Basic AI Decision Making using Neuro-Fuzzy to auto-calculation wheights in vectors in B-Tree (0 to Limit)

 ---